 Hosted by the AllSeen Alliance for common AllSeen interfaces.
-This server MUST be hosted on a predefined URL.
 This server MUST be contacted over HTTPS.
+Howeer, the URL for this server is not yet defined.

 Manifest Enforcement

 When applying the specific policy rules, the remote peer will enforce the rules specified in the manifest since the manifest is associated with the identity certificate.